LucasRochaM/LucasRochaM/README.md

 ## Hi there 👋

-Driven full-stack developer designing and building responsive, user-friendly websites and web applications.
-Skilled in Ruby on Rails, JavaScript, JQuery, HTML5, CSS3, Bootstrap, and Agile development.
+Software Engineer with international experience in creating efficient and scalable web applications.
+Experienced in all phases of software development, from planning and requirements analysis to implementation and maintenance.
+Solid knowledge of Ruby on Rails and Javascript ecosystem, providing responsive and user-friendly interfaces.
+Proven ability to work collaboratively in agile teams and communicate complex ideas clearly and concisely.

   <div style="display: inline_block"><br>
 <h3 align="left">Languages and Tools:</h3>